-Traditional: Students are expected to attend and participate in the class sessions.
-Any student missing more than nine hours may receive an automatic grade of "F" for the course.
+Students are expected to attend and participate in the class sessions.
+Any student missing more than nine hours (or three class meetings) may receive an automatic grade of "F" for the course.
 Three tardies will count as one absence.

-Addition Items and Class Policies
+Additional Items and Class Policies